-Logic Apps allow users to automate, orchestrate, and simplify their business processes, collaborating across various system components.
-However, as Azure Logic Apps offer various services, users may get confused about which one to use and when.
-We delve into the functionalities and benefits of Microsoft Azure Logic Apps..
+As Azure Logic Apps offer various services, users may get confused about which one to use and when.
+We examine the functionalities and benefits of Microsoft Azure Logic Apps by giving real-life examples and use cases.

 Azure Logic Apps overview

 Azure Logic Apps is a key component of Azure’s cloud computing offerings, designed to assist users in building integrated, scalable solutions without needing to manage hosting or runtime environments.
-The service offers pre-built templates and workflows, thus enabling you to connect your business-critical apps and services, automate tasks, and streamline processes; it is an integration platform as a service (iPaaS).
+The service offers pre-built templates and workflows, enabling users to:

 At its core, Azure Logic Apps uses a logic workflow definition with actions and triggers defined using JSON.
 Triggers initiate the workflow and can be based on specific conditions, while actions are the steps executed following the trigger event.